shoaibsaikat/Android-BLE-Server-Client/README.md

-A Simple BLE server and client both can be implementable on Android Phone.
+A Simple BLE server and client for Android Phone.
 [It's a demo app for learning purpose only, not ready for commercial use.
 Use it on your own risk!]

 # Steps:

 # Before running app:
-1. Turn on Bluetooth, on both devices and also give app location permission by going to settings.
-2. Pair both devices.

-# App:
+Give app all permissions by going to settings.
+Permission asking from app is implemented.
+App will crash if permission is not given.

+# How to use the app:
 1. Run two instances of this app in two devices, one for server and other for client.
 2. For Server:
 	i.
 Click "Server".